How to soundproof floors

 As we mentioned earlier concrete floors have a good level of mass so airborne sounds are not normally a problem.
-Because impact sounds will still transmit through concrete you will need to put soundproofing over the floor to absorb the impact at the source.
+Because impact sounds will still transmit through concrete you will need to put soundproofing over the floor to absorb the impact sound at the source.

 As with the wooden floors the acoustic mats Noisestop can be laid over concrete floors to reduce impact sound.
-The Noisedeck range of floating floors can also be used directly on to the floor.
+The Noisedeck range of floating floors can also be laid directly on to a concrete floor.